• Skip to primary navigation

 • Cook the turkey in a disposable aluminum pan to collect the drippings and make a fabulous gravy that’s packed with flavor from the turkey drippings.

 • We used our Traeger electric smoker to smoke this turkey and it turned out amazing!
-I love using my Traeger because it maintains the smoke and temperatures for me so I don’t have to do as much babysitting.
+This smoked turkey recipe really is super easy.

-• Turkey – You will want it thawed when you are ready to smoke it.
+• Turkey – The whole turkey needs to be fully thawed when you are ready to smoke it.
 We used a 15 lb turkey.
 Estimate about 1 1/2 lbs of turkey per person.
 If you need more than 15 lbs of turkey we recommend smoking multiple turkeys, not buying a bigger bird.
-The reason for this is because your turkey will be sitting in the food danger zone for far to long at a lower temperature.
-You can risk bacteria growing and spoiling your turkey before it’s finished.
-We don’t want that!

-• Rub – A mixture of butter, ground black pepper, thyme, rosemary, safe and garlic pepper.
+• Rub – Make a mixture of butter, ground black pepper, thyme, rosemary, safe and garlic powder.
+Other spices and herbs like onion powder and paprika would be great after a wet brine too.

 • Instant read meat thermometer or remote meat thermometer